IngloriousCoderz/inglorious-engine/docs/presentation-deck.md

 ## Dive Deeper

 - **Live Documentation:** The engine is fully documented with live, interactive examples.
-- **Quick Start Guide:** You can get a game running in under 5 minutes.
+- **Quick Start Guide:** You can get a game running in under 30 seconds.
 - **Core Concepts:** Explains all the principles we discussed today in more detail.
 - **It's Open Source!** The code for the engine and the documentation is all on GitHub.
 We welcome contributions!